sentrilite/sentrilite/README.md

   sentrilite/local:1.0.0

 ```
+PDF reports can be downloaded at http://localhost:8080.
+Reports are generated every 5 mins.

 ## Run it on Kubernetes Cluster

-git clone repo. cd to charts directory and run:
+git clone repo. cd to the charts directory and run:

 ```
 helm upgrade --install sentrilite charts/sentrilite -n kube-system --create-namespace